Oliver-Greer/neural-network-training-visualizer/README.md

 To this end, I programmed a basic feed-forward style network, without any fancy optimizers like ADAM.
 I used JavaFX to create a simple 3D UI where one can view the training process and modify the network parameters.
-My hope is that this helps other people better intuitively understand how different parameters affect the efficacy of network training.
+My hope is that this helps other people better intuitively understand how different parameters effect the efficacy of network training.

-Future improvements could include adding different types of layer options (this only includes dense layers), like dropout or normalization, and adding different optimizers as a modifiable UI field (this only includes loss and activation functions).
+Future improvements could include adding different types of layer options (this only includes dense layers) like dropout or normalization, and adding different optimizers as a modifiable UI field (this only includes loss and activation functions).